openconfig/entity-naming/README.md

 ## Common QoS Queues

 The library includes a `CommonQoSQueues` function that returns the vendor-specific names of common QoS queues.
-The queues are defined in the following table, from highest to lowest priority:
+To learn details of the OpenConfig QoS model, see https://openconfig.net/docs/models/qos/.
+The common queues are defined in the following table, from highest to lowest priority:

 | Queue | QoS Level                     | Description                                                                                                                                        |
 | ----- | ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |